Frodojj/shrimp-notes/README.md

 - rect:
 	- The result of currentTarget.getBoundingClientRect().

-The object `SVG.DrawingTool` contains convenience functions to help making a drawing tool easier:
+The object `SVG.Drawing` contains convenience functions to help making a drawing tool easier:

-- SVG.DrawingTool
+- SVG.Drawing
 	- START
 		- Represents the custom event that drawing starts.
 	- DRAW